ESRC/SENSS Doctoral Studentships

 Some of our departments don’t offer a suitable research Masters, but instead offer a +4 route: four years funding to do your PhD, with a requirement to take core research training courses from the Doctoral Training Partnership in your first year.
 You will cover equivalent material to students on the 1+3 route, but you will not receive a separate Masters degree.

-Please note, candidates who, on application, have completed approximately half of the required research methods training may be offered 3.5 years of funding, with the first six months used to enhance and complete the required level of training.
+Please note, candidates who, on application for funding, have already completed approximately half of the required research methods training may be offered 3.5 years of funding, with the first six months used to enhance and complete the required level of training.

-Goldsmiths students are eligible to apply for funding in the following disciplinary pathways:
+Goldsmiths students are eligible to apply for funding in the following SeNSS disciplinary pathways:

 - Social Anthropology